rafelafrance/traiter/README.md

     self.lit('quest', r' \? ')
 ```

-The tokenizer will elide over anything that is not recognized in one of the regular expressions.
-We still need some separator tokens so that we don't bring unrelated tokens next to each other.
+The tokenizer will elide over anything that is not recognized in one of the tokenizer patterns.
+We cannot remove all irrelevant text because that can bring unrelated valid text next to each other, causing a false positive.

+The `kwd` method surrounds a pattern with `\b` word-separator tokens and the `lit` method does not.

 2. Use regular expressions to combine groups of tokens into a single token.
 Repeat this step until there is nothing left to combine.